KleistLab/WarpDemuX/README.md

 | p01-p12 | Individual probability scores for each barcode |
 | p-1 | Probability score for noise class |

-Note: Available probability columns (p01-p12) vary by model.
+**Note:** Available probability columns (p01-p12) vary by model, as they depend on the barcodes used in the model.

 **Note:** For the WarpDemuX-tRNA models there is no noise class.
 Predictions that are filtered out due to target performance are assigned a predicted barcode of -1.

 ### Failed Reads Output
-The `failed_reads/` directory contains `failed_reads_[INDEX].csv` files with detailed signal statistics for reads where adapter detection failed.
+The `failed_reads/` directory contains gzip-compressed comma-separated value (csv.gz) files, named `failed_reads_[INDEX].csv.gz`, with detailed signal statistics for reads where adapter detection failed.
 Key metrics include:

 **Signal Information:**
 - read_id: Pod5 file read ID